bclittleua/discobots/bare_bones/README.md

 - This is a basic bot with a few example functions that requires python 3.4+ and the discord lib (pip install discord).
-  - The bot token is stored and referenced in 'toke.n'
+  - The bot token is stored and referenced in 'tok.en'